ReeceRenninger/caps/README.md

-# LAB - Class 12: Socket.io
+# LAB - Class 13

-## Project: Lab 12: Socket.io
+## Project: Lab 12: Building message queue

 ### Author: Reece Renninger

 ### Problem Domain

 This is the start of a 4 build phase for a CAPs system built in Node.js.
 Initial goal is to set up a pool of events and handlers that communicate with each other based on a package in its different steps along its way to being delivered.
 These interactions will be completed using socket.io and socket.io-client.
+Implementing a message/event queue to store so that nothing is missed in case a receipent is offline.

 Major functionality to cover in lab:

-    As a vendor, I want to alert the system when I have a package to be picked up.
+    As a vendor, I want to “subscribe” to “delivered” notifications so that I know when my packages are delivered.
-    As a driver, I want to be notified when there is a package to be delivered.
+    As a vendor, I want to “catch up” on any “delivered” notifications that I might have missed so that I can see a complete log.
-    As a driver, I want to alert the system when I have picked up a package and it is in transit.
+    As a driver, I want to “subscribe” to “pickup” notifications so that I know what packages to deliver.
-    As a driver, I want to alert the system when a package has been delivered.
+    As a driver, I want to “catch up” on any “pickup” notifications I may have missed so that I can deliver everything.
-    As a vendor, I want to be notified when my package has been delivered.
+    As a driver, I want a way to “scan” a delivery so that the vendors know when a package has been delivered.

 ### Links and Resources